 Since I was kind of nervous visiting Vietnam on my own, I booked a full day tour as soon as I arrived.
 I’d wanted to see the Mekong Delta anyway, and it was the perfect way for me to get comfortable in a new country.
 Also, it’s pretty much impossible to visit on your own.
 I wrote a post reviewing my day trip and what you’ll see exactly if you want more info.

 If you have more time, you can actually stay overnight in the Mekong at a homestay, which I always thought would be a unique experience.
-Check out Viator for all the different tour options.
-Alternatively, your hotel can help you with booking tours.

 For More Vietnam Travel Posts

 - Top 12 Things to Do in Hoi An, Vietnam

 - 22 Photos to Inspire You to Visit Vietnam

 For More Reading on Ho Chi Minh City + Vietnam

 Products from Amazon.com

 Price: $10.30Was: $14.99